Hrisseh: History

+Although it is not fully researched, the story says that in the 19th century approximately around the year 1851, a disastrous plague hit the village of Bhamdoun.

+Ingredients

+It consists mainly of hulled wheat, cubed meat shanks, and lamb bones, seasoned with peppercorns, bay leaves, cinnamon, and salt.

 Instructions

 The proper way of preparation vary slightly from region to another.
 But in general the Hrisseh is composed principally of lamb meat mixed with the lamb's bones, wheat and water.
 The whole mixture is heated inside big pots until it reaches its ebullition temperature.
 It is recommended to maintain a firm constant mix of the mixture at high temperatures and it is also required to reduce the temperature before adding the wheat to prevent it from forming clots.
 The Hrisseh needs to be cooked for more than 5h to ensure a balanced thick dish as an end result.
 Finally, elasticity indicates that the meat is cooked.
 The final ingredient is adding salt.
 Then the hot meal is usually directly served in a warm bowls alongside a traditional Lebanese sweet “el tamrieh".